engwen/owlMagicComment/readMeEg.md

 > now checks the annotation of the parameter to check the parent class of the object.
 > to resolve exception checking, all try catch in the MVC schema will be open in version 1.1.7

+ 1.1.8

+ - Optimization

+ > On the basis of the previous version, the implementations of CellBaseService Util and RelationBaseService Util tool classes are removed, and their work is moved to abstract classes.
+ Now you can inherit CellBaseServiceAb and RelationBaseServiceAb using the service class to provide good CRUDs among them.
+I won't recommend you any more.
+ Use these two tool classes, but you can still use them

+ > Adding IdListSO to handle ID collection problems

+ > Now you need to use the set * Dao method when inheriting CellBaseService Ab and RelationBaseService Ab to make the abstract class understand what you are going to use
+ Which is the Dao for example:

+     @Resource
+     Private Owl Menu Dao owl Menu Dao;
+     @Autowired
+     Public void setCellBaseDao (){
+     Sup. setCellBaseDao (owl MenuDao);
+     }

+ >@ OwlSetNullDataAS can now solve the property setting problem of the contained object when it contains the object.

+ >@ OwlCheck ParamsAS can now solve the property setting problem of the contained object when it contains the object.

+ >@ OwlBackToObjectAS can now solve the property setting problem of the contained object when it contains the object.

+ > Now XML supports sorting by name

+ > Now MsgResultVO supports getInstance Success to get objects

+ > Adding ModelSO to handle accepting models has solved the problem that underlying XML cannot be unified

+ > RelationBaseDao adds delete single operation

+ >@ OwlTry now provides value for easy output when used

+ > Lots of code structure optimization